 In 2013, the number of primary care nurse practitioners in the U.S. stood at 57,330 FTEs, a figure that is expected to reach more than 110,000 in 2025 (the actual number of nurse practitioners licensed in the U.S. is calculated at more than 270,000 by the American Association of Nurse Practitioners).
 And physician assistant employment has been projected to grow by 37 percent in the U.S. between 2016 and 2026.

-To help prevent provider burnout we are adding virtual scribes to help providers focus on the patients instead of laptops and electronic medical record demands.
-We’ve adopted flexible staffing patterns that enable many providers to work four-day work weeks.
-We are expanding the use of telemedicine to help patients access specialists whom our primary care providers would otherwise have trouble referring, in a region with a dearth of certain specialists.
+To help prevent Clinician burnout we are adding virtual scribes to help Clinicians focus on the patients instead of laptops and electronic medical record demands.
+We’ve adopted flexible staffing patterns that enable many Clinicians to work four-day work weeks.
+We are expanding the use of telemedicine to help patients access specialists whom our primary care Clinicians would otherwise have trouble referring, in a region with a dearth of certain specialists.

-Primary care providers are a touchstone for health, healing and quality of life for individuals and families.
+Primary care Clinicians are a touchstone for health, healing and quality of life for individuals and families.
 They pick up on early warning signs for high blood pressure, cancer, heart disease, depression, diabetes, and other chronic conditions.
-Primary care providers keep medical costs down and reduce unnecessary emergency room visits.
+Primary care Clinicians keep medical costs down and reduce unnecessary emergency room visits.
 Thankfully, the work of these leading players in community well-being no longer falls solely on physicians.

 Lia Spiliotes is the CEO of Community Health Programs, a federally qualified health center serving Berkshire County.